SVG: Design

-SVG on the web
+Implementation

 The use of SVG on the web was limited by the lack of support in older versions of Internet Explorer (IE).
 Many websites that serve SVG images also provide the images in a raster format, either automatically by HTTP content negotiation or by allowing the user directly to choose the file.

-Google announced on 31 August 2010 that it had started to index SVG content on the web, whether it is in standalone files or embedded in HTML, and that users would begin to see such content listed among their search results.

-It was announced on 8 December 2010 that Google Image Search would also begin indexing SVG files.
-The site announced an option to restrict image searches to SVG files on 11 February 2011.

-Native browser support
+Web browsers

 Konqueror was the first browser to support SVG in release version 3.2 in February 2004.
 As of 2011, all major desktop browsers, and many minor ones, have some level of SVG support.
 Other browsers' implementations are not yet complete; see comparison of layout engines for further details.